RichNye/richnye.github.io/_posts/2025-10-21-introduction-to-ansible.md

 - Create the database user for the app.
 Password in plain text here.
 Awful.
 - Create the app database with the owner as the user.

 Simple, but I've done many improvements in a different branch since.
 I need to finalise those changes and get them merged.
 I'll cover that in a future post once it's done.

+## Future Improvements
+I've already started on levelling up both playbooks with handlers, the use of variables, and I'm playing around with Ansible Vault.
+I also need to get the load balancer done, something which is hopefully fairly straightforward as I've dealt with haproxy before.

+Another area I'd like to investigate is how to properly link Terraform and Ansible together, or if it's even possible.

+I've also made it so that the GitHub Action workflow on the main application actually calls the web server playbook, which is something I'm really happy with.
+It really has joined up the entire deployment process and is my favourite part of the homelab so far.
+It's like magic!

 ## Hindsight Reflection
 My number one failure here is not starting this blog earlier.
 It's been two months since I even looked at this Ansible setup and it shows.
 I remember needing psycopg2 and acl for a specific reason but can't remember why.
 I wasn't documenting anything at the time and that was my undoing.
 Treat your homelabs like they're production systems - document everything!